MooersLab/pymolshortcuts/README.md

 These shortcuts include many convenience functions that make working in PyMOL more productive and fun!
 Some shortcuts save the many hours of work required to assemble a new script file while other shortcuts save only a few minutes but lower motivational barriers.
 You do not need to understand Python to be able run the script.

+# Quick overview
-To get a quick overview of this project, see the pdfs of in the slideshow folder:
+To get a quick overview of this project, scroll down through this README.md file and see the pdfs of in the slideshow folder:

 - *mooers23jul2019ACAPyMOLshortcuts.pdf* (20 minute talk at the American Crystallographic Association annual meeting in Covington, KY)
 - *mooers18oct2019RNAcornbeltPyMOLShortcuts4RNA.pdf* (9 minute talk at the Cornbelt RNA meeting at the U of Missouri in Columbia, Missouri)
 - mooers26Oct2019SWTCCPyMOLshortcuts.pdf (20 minute talk, Southwest Theoretical and Computational Chemistry (SWTCC) annual meeting at the U of Oklahoma in Norman, OK) (TBD)

-The animation below demonstrates the ambient occlusion effect applied to a protein by entering two letters, **AO**.
+The animation below demonstrates the photorealistic effect from the ambient occlusion shortcut applied to a protein by entering two letters, **AO**.
-This shortcut executes 16 lines of code.
+This shortcut executes 16 lines of code with the entry of two letters!

 ![Ambient occlusion shortcut](https://media.giphy.com/media/VHeiY192SHWV2AObvl/giphy.gif)

-The animation below demonstrates the submitting of two shortcuts, **sc311** and **sc113**, separated by a semicolon on the command line.
+The animation below demonstrates the submission of two shortcuts, **sc311** and **sc113**, separated by a semicolon on the command line.
-They generate symmetry mates that fill five unit cells that form a L shape.
+They generate symmetry mates that fill five unit cells.
+The unit cells form a L shape.
-Each symmetry mate appears as a separate object in the menu on the right panel.
+Each symmetry mate appears as a separate object in the menu in the panel to the right of the vv.
 These can be removed by entering the shortcut **rmsc**.

 ![supercell shortcut](https://media.giphy.com/media/iDPLG20rlJGjqR6dKp/giphy.gif)